Rupesh9800/E-Commerce-Analytics-Pipeline-SQL-Data-Extraction-and-Python-Visualization/README.md

 ## Exploratory Data Analysis (EDA)

-- **Customer Distribution**: Analyzed the geographical distribution of customers, noting that São Paulo, Campinas, and Belo Horizonte are major hubs.
+- **Customer Distribution**: Analyzed the geographical distribution of customers, noting that São Paulo, Rio de Janeiro, and Belo Horizonte have the highest number of customers.
-- **Order Trends**: Examined order volumes over time, identifying peak periods and seasonal trends.
+- **Order Trends**: In 2017, a total of 315,707 orders were placed, indicating high engagement throughout the year.
-- **Sales by Product Category**: Evaluated revenue contributions by different product categories, with high performance in "Bed Table Bath" and "Furniture Decoration."
+- **Sales by Product Category**: Evaluated revenue contributions by different product categories:
+  - Furniture and Decoration: $114,414,100
+  - Bed, Table, and Bath: $137,004,300
+  - Telephony: $38,950,560
+  These categories significantly contribute to overall revenue, suggesting strong customer preference.
-- **Payment Preferences**: Found that nearly all orders were paid in installments, indicating a common payment preference.
+- **Payment Preferences**: An overwhelming majority (99.9981%) of orders were paid in installments, highlighting a common payment preference.
+- **Customer Distribution by State**: São Paulo has the highest number of customers, followed by Rio de Janeiro and Minas Gerais.
+This information is useful for targeted marketing and inventory distribution.
+- **Monthly Order Patterns**: Analyzed monthly order trends for 2018, noting peaks in May and November, suggesting possible promotional events or seasonal trends.
+- **Average Number of Products per Order by City**: Cities such as Padre Carvalho, Celso Ramos, and Datas show a high average number of products per order, indicating substantial purchasing behavior.
-- **Price vs. Frequency**: Investigated the relationship between product price and purchase frequency, finding a slight negative correlation.
+- **Price vs. Frequency**: Found a weak negative correlation (-0.106) between product price and purchase frequency, suggesting higher-priced products are purchased less frequently.
-- **Monthly Order Patterns**: Analyzed monthly order trends to forecast future demand.
+- **Revenue Contribution by Sellers**: Identified top-performing sellers based on total revenue generated, helping recognize key sellers and optimize vendor relationships.
+- **Cumulative Sales per Month**: Revealed steady growth in sales with significant monthly spikes, crucial for planning sales strategies and inventory management.
+- **Year-Over-Year Growth Rate**: Showed substantial growth with a 12,112.70% increase from 2016 to 2017 and a 20.00% increase from 2017 to 2018, indicating a rapidly expanding market.
+- **Customer Retention Rate**: Indicated a significant percentage of customers make another purchase within six months, reflecting customer loyalty and the effectiveness of retention strategies.
+- **Top Customers by Spending**: Identified high-value customers each year, providing insights for personalized marketing and enhanced shopping experiences.

 ## Key Insights

-- **Geographical Distribution**: São Paulo and Minas Gerais have the highest customer counts, suggesting potential for targeted regional marketing.
+- **Customer Distribution by City**: São Paulo, Rio de Janeiro, and Belo Horizonte are major customer hubs, offering opportunities for targeted regional marketing.
-- **Category Performance**: High revenue categories include "Bed Table Bath" and "Health Beauty," which should be prioritized in marketing strategies.
+- **Order Trends in 2017**: High order volume in 2017 reflects strong customer engagement throughout the year.
+- **Sales Performance by Category**: Prioritize high-revenue categories like Furniture and Decoration, Bed, Table, and Bath, and Telephony in marketing strategies.
-- **Payment Trends**: The predominant use of installment payments highlights a need for flexible payment options.
+- **Payment Installments**: The prevalent use of installment payments suggests a need for flexible payment options.
-- **Order Trends**: Seasonal variations and monthly trends can guide inventory and promotional planning.
-- **Customer Behavior**: High-value customers and frequent buyers provide opportunities for loyalty programs and personalized offers.
+- **Customer Distribution by State**: São Paulo, Rio de Janeiro, and Minas Gerais are key regions for targeted marketing and inventory distribution.
+- **Monthly Order Count for 2018**: Peaks in May and November indicate periods of high purchasing activity, useful for promotional planning.
+- **Average Number of Products per Order by City**: Higher purchasing behavior in certain cities provides insights into regional purchasing trends.
+- **Correlation between Product Price and Purchase Frequency**: Higher-priced products are less frequently purchased, suggesting price sensitivity.
+- **Revenue Contribution by Sellers**: Identifying top sellers can help in optimizing vendor relationships and improving sales performance.
+- **Cumulative Sales per Month**: Steady growth with notable spikes helps in strategic sales and inventory planning.
+- **Year-Over-Year Growth Rate**: Significant growth rates highlight an expanding market and increasing customer base.
+- **Customer Retention Rate**: High retention rates indicate successful customer engagement and loyalty programs.
+- **Top Customers by Spending**: Focus on high-value customers for personalized marketing and enhanced customer experiences.

 ## Conclusion

-The analysis provides a comprehensive understanding of e-commerce sales dynamics, customer behavior, and payment preferences.
-The insights derived from this study can help enhance marketing strategies, optimize inventory management, and improve overall business performance.
-The findings are valuable for e-commerce platforms looking to tailor their offerings and strategies to better meet customer needs and preferences.
+The analysis of the e-commerce dataset has provided valuable insights into customer behavior, sales trends, and product performance.
+These findings can inform strategic decisions related to marketing, inventory management, and customer engagement, ultimately driving business growth and enhancing customer satisfaction.